Bowel Scope Screening at 55 years

 What is bowel scope screening?

-People aged between 55 and 60 are invited for a once-only bowel scope screen- a thin flexible tube with a tiny camera on the end to look inside the lower part of the large bowel for any polyps or cancers.
+People aged between 55 and 60 were invited for a once-only bowel scope screen- a thin flexible tube with a tiny camera on the end to look inside the lower part of the large bowel for any polyps or cancers.
 People who are over 55 but have not attended for bowel scope could self-refer up to the time they are invited to receive the FIT home testing kit.

 While bowel scope screening was previously rolled out to people registered with around 60% of GP practices across the country the country, activity had already reduced prior to COVID-19 due to the increase in demand on bowel screening services following the introduction of the more sensitive and easier to use FIT kit.